Pros and Cons of Performance Max CampaignsOrbitalAds

 1. High Level of Automation

 Automation is the ability of a machine to operate without human intervention.
-Machine learning is a type of automation in which algorithms analyze large sets of data and learn from them.
+Machine learning is a type of automation in which algorithms analyze large data sets and learn from them.
 Types of automation include:

 - Machine learning